Sperm competition: Mate choice

 The "good sperm hypothesis" is very common in polyandrous mating systems.
 The "good sperm hypothesis" suggests that a male's genetic makeup will determine the level of his competitiveness in sperm competition.
 When a male has "good sperm" he is able to father more viable offspring than males that do not have the "good sperm" genes.
 Females may select males that have these superior "good sperm" genes because it means that their offspring will be more viable and will inherit the "good sperm" genes which will increase their fitness levels when their sperm competes.

 Studies show that there is more to determining the competitiveness of the sperm in sperm competition in addition to a male's genetic makeup.
 A male's dietary intake will also affect sperm competition.
 An adequate diet consisting of increased amounts of diet and sometimes more specific ratio in certain species will optimize sperm number and fertility.
 Amounts of protein and carbohydrate intake were tested for its effects on sperm production and quality in adult fruit flies (Diptera: Tephritidae).
 Studies showed these flies need to constantly ingest carbohydrates and water to survive, but protein is also required to attain sexual maturity.
 In addition, The Mediterranean fruit fly, male diet has been shown to affect male mating success, copula duration, sperm transfer, and male participation in leks.
 These all require a good diet with nutrients for proper gamete production as well as energy for activities, which includes participation in leks.

 In addition, protein and carbohydrate amounts were shown to have an effect on sperm production and fertility in the speckled cockroach.
 Holidic diets were used which allowed for specific protein and carbohydrate measurements to be taken, giving it credibility.
 A direct correlation was seen in sperm number and overall of food intake.
 More specifically, optimal sperm production was measured at a 1:2 protein to carbohydrate ratio.
 Sperm fertility was best at a similar protein to carbohydrate ratio of 1:2.
 This close alignment largely factors in determining male fertility in Nauphoeta cinerea.
 Surprisingly, sperm viability was not affected by any change in diet or diet ratios.
-It's hypothesized that sperm viability is more affected by the genetic makeup, like in the "good sperm hypothesis".
+It is hypothesized that sperm viability is more affected by the genetic makeup, like in the "good sperm hypothesis".
 These ratios and results are not consistent with many other species and even conflict with some.
-It seems there can't be any conclusions on what type of diet is needed to positively influence sperm competition but rather understand that different diets do play a role in determining sperm competition in mate choice.
+It seems there cannot be any conclusions on what type of diet is needed to positively influence sperm competition but rather understand that different diets do play a role in determining sperm competition in mate choice.